SMByC/AcATaMa/docs/index.md

 # AcATaMa

-AcATaMa (sort for Accuracy Assessment of Thematic Maps) is a Qgis plugin that provides comprehensive support for sampling, labelling and estimation in a design-based inference framework.
+AcATaMa (sort for Accuracy Assessment of Thematic Maps) is a Qgis plugin that provides comprehensive support for sampling, response design and estimation in a design-based inference framework.
 The primary goal of AcATaMa is to provide users with the necessary tools to comply with international guidance and best practices for sampling design, estimating land category areas and land change, and for assessing map accuracy.